United Methodist Women offers grants for ministries and emerging child advocacy programs.

 Theressa Hoover Community Service and Global Citizenship Award

 This fund and grant honors Ms. Hoover's dedication to community service, public policy and ecumenical, global views.
 It is awarded to young women for the purpose of study, exploration, learning and research in a subject area of the recipient's choosing that matches United Methodist Women's priority issues.
-The application for 2017 will be posted in the fall of 2016.
+Applications are due November 7, 2016.

 2. Who is eligible to apply?

-A Brighter Future for Children and Youth: This grant is by invitation only.
+A Brighter Future for Children and Youth: There will be no grant cycle in 2016.

 Call to Prayer and Self-Denial Offering: In 2016, the Call to Prayer and Self-Denial offering will support National Mission Institutions and International Ministries Partners only.

-Assembly Offering: The next Assembly Offering Grant will be offered after Assembly 2018.
+Assembly Offering: The next Assembly Offering Grant will be announced after Assembly 2018.